David-Chazoule/David-Chazoule/README.md

 ---
 - I am currently in web developer training at the Wild Code School ( React & Node.js) :mortar_board:

-- I am looking for from 4 to 6 months internship starting in September in Paris and its surroundings :office:
+- I am looking for an internship  from 4 to 6 months starting in September in Paris and its surroundings :office:

 ---